Haller coat of arms

 Haller is a Polish coat of arms.
 It was used by the Polish-German Haller de Hallenburg family.
-The surname Haller was first found in Saxony, where the name could be considered to have made an early contribution to the feudal society which became the backbone of early development of Europe.
-The name probably derived from the city of Halle, became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, as each group sought power and status in an unstable territorial profile.
+The surname Haller was first found in Saxony, where the name could be considered to have made an early contribution to the feudal society which became the backbone of the early development of Europe.
+The name probably derived from the city of Halle, and became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, as each group sought power and status in an unstable territorial profile.